 4. Island seating for small kitchens

-Squeezed for space in a small or narrow?
-All you need is a small overhang and a couple of simple wooden stools to create the perfect resting point for your morning coffee.
+If you are after a small kitchen island with seating, all you really need is a small overhang and a couple of simple wooden stools to create the perfect resting point for your morning coffee.

 If you are after more inspiration on how to make the most of a small kitchen, check out these beautiful small kitchen design ideas.